Mazari (Baloch tribe): Mir Balakh Sher Mazari

 Mir Balakh Sher Mazari is the Chieftain (Tumandar) and the Paramount Sardar of the Mazari tribe.
-As the Chief of Mazaris he holds the title of Mir and also goes by the styles of Tumandar and Sardar.
+As the Chief of Mazaris, he holds the title of Mir, and also goes by the styles of Tumandar and Sardar.
 Mir Balakh Sher Mazari is the twenty-second Sardar and the seventh Mir of Mazaris.
-The eldest of three brothers, he has one surviving brother Sherbaz Khan Mazari who has played a prominent role in Pakistan politics.
-He himself is a former caretaker Prime Minister of Pakistan and has been elected to the National Assembly numerous times.
+The eldest of three brothers, he has one surviving brother, Sherbaz Khan Mazari who played a prominent role in Pakistan politics.
+He is a former caretaker Prime Minister of Pakistan and has been elected to the National Assembly numerous times.
 He was born on 8 July 1928 to Mir Murad Buksh Khan Mazari, the twenty-first Sardar and the Sixth Mir of Mazaris.
-Initially Khan Bahadur Sardar Rahimyar Khan Mazari was made the care taker chieftain of the tribe as Mir Sahib, as he respectfully known as, was still a minor.
-Upon reaching age though, Mir Balakh Sher was formally acknowledged as the Chief, by the British government and tribal elders as well.
-His father, Mir Murad Buksh Khan Mazari had earlier succeeded his elder brother Mir Dost Muhammad Khan Mazari as the Chief.
+Initially, Khan Bahadur Sardar Rahimyar Khan Mazari was made the caretaker chieftain of the tribe, otherwise known as, Mir Sahib.
+Upon reaching age, Mir Balakh Sher was formally acknowledged as the Chief by the British government and tribal elders.
+His father, Mir Murad Buksh Khan Mazari had earlier succeeded his elder brother, Mir Dost Muhammad Khan Mazari as Chief.
 They were the sons of Mir Sher Muhammad Khan Mazari, the Nineteenth Sardar and Fourth Mir of Mazaris.
-Balakh Sher Mazari, after the completion of his education from Aitchison College in 1945 went on to live in Rojhan-Mazari, from where he joined active politics in 1951.
+Balakh Sher Mazari, after the completion of his education from Aitchison College and Oxford University Mazari went on to live in Rojhan-Mazari, from where he joined active politics in 1951.
 He went on to enjoy a fruitful career in politics, which spanned over five decades, before eventually retiring and passing on his political legacy to his grandsons, Dost Muhammad Mazari and Sher Muhammad Mazari.
-He is still active in his tribal responsibilities and enjoys immense support from the entire Mazari tribe to this day.
+He died on 4 November 2022 peacefully in Lahore.